 Our country has 22 different wine (or bor) regions, yet Hungarian wine is still vastly undiscovered because very little is exported.
 I suggest spending an afternoon on the Buda side, just 35 minutes away, to explore the Etyek wine region.
 Roam the beautiful countryside as you tour Etyeki Kúria, Rókusfalvy Pince or Hernyák Birtok wineries.
 I can arrange a private or group tour for you.
 Or, for a crash course on Hungarian wines at the Hotel, let our sommelier guide you on a private wine tasting at KOLLÁZS.

 Come hungry and try the quintessential Hungarian foods our country is known for at KOLLÁZS, where we offer a Traditional Taste Menu for lunch, originally created by our chef’s grandmother.
-The menu features traditional favourites like goulash, chicken paprikash and bone marrow – choose three per person.
+The menu features traditional favourites like goulash, pork stew, foie gras terrine and somlói sponge cake – choose three per person.

 Tap the Fountain of Youth